josephhardinee/rca/docs/index.rst

 =========
-Welcome to WxRadarRCA's documentation!
+Welcome to RCA for Weather Radar's documentation!
 =========

-This is the documentation for the extension of the relative calibration adjustment (RCA) technique for weather radar tool (**WxRadarRCA**).
+This is the documentation for the extension of the relative calibration adjustment (RCA) technique for weather radar.

 .. note::